Romina Parraguirre

-Romina Paz Parraguirre Plaza (born 22 September 1990) is a Chilean footballer who plays as a goalkeeper for NPL NSW Women's side Sydney Olympic.
-She has been a member of the Chile women's national team.
+Romina Paz Parraguirre Plaza (born 22 September 1990) is a Chilean former footballer who played as a goalkeeper.
+She was a member of the Chile women's national team.

 Club career

 Parraguirre left Colo-Colo at the end of the 2020 season.
 In 2022, she moved to Australia and joined Gladesville Ravens.

 In January 2025, she signed with Sydney Olympic.

+After suffering a serious ACL injury, she announced her retirement on 18 December 2025.

 International career

 Parraguirre was a non-playing squad member for Chile at the 2008 FIFA U-20 Women's World Cup.
 She capped at senior level during the 2006 South American Women's Football Championship.
 She also was a member of the Chile squad that won the silver medal at the 2014 South American Games.

 Parraguirre also represented the Chile national futsal team in the Copa América de Futsal Femenina in 2011 and 2015.

 Coaching career

 She has performed as football coach for youth players of Gladesville Ravens.
+She also started a goalkeeping academy for women.